 Along with access to devices and the Internet comes the availability of materials that may not be considered appropriate in the classroom.
 Brockport Central School District uses an Internet filtering program to protect students from accessing materials that may not be considered appropriate in the classroom.
 Ultimately, school staff, parents and guardians of minors are responsible for setting and conveying the standards for students to follow when using media and information sources.
-Brockport Central School District supports and respects each family's right to decide whether or not to allow their child to access the Internet.

 If the Internet is used by the teacher for direct classroom instruction and is under the teacher's control, the Acceptable Use Policy (AUP) is not necessary.
-Students using the students are responsible for good behavior on school computer networks just as they are in a classroom or school hallway.
-General school rules for behavior and communications apply as outlined in the building student handbooks and the District Code of Conduct.

-Internet independently of the teacher must have an AUP on file.
+Students using the Internet independently of the teacher must have an AUP on file.